Olive Garden Logo

 Olive Garden Logo History

 Olive Garden was originally a division of General Mills.
-Its first location appeared in the city of Orlando in 1982.
+Its first location opened in Orlando in 1982.
 By 1989, it was already a chain with 145 catering establishments.
 This made it the fastest-growing of all the sub-brands, which is why it was eventually spun off as a brand in its own right.
-The company’s popularity increased monthly, and its sales volume gradually reached the indicators of a competing structure – Red Lobster.
+The company’s popularity increased monthly, and its sales volume gradually reached levels comparable to those of a competing structure, Red Lobster.
 Thus, it has become a leader among US full-service restaurant chains.
 Italian cuisine has always remained her basic specialty.

-After several years of decline at the beginning of the millennium (the 2000s), the Olive Garden has risen and recovered.
+After several years of decline at the beginning of the millennium (the 2000s), Olive Garden has recovered.
 She opened new locations, teamed up with another division, arranged promotions with great deals, actively advertised herself, and, as a result, regained her former popularity.
-They began to visit her more often, get to know her better, and even mention them on the music track (performer Taylor Swift).
+They began visiting her more often, getting to know her better, and even mentioning her on the music track (performed by Taylor Swift).

 As for the identity, the restaurateurs used the old sign, which was approved at the beginning of the emergence of food outlets.
 For a redesign, they change its style while maintaining the familiar structure.
 In general, the brand has four logos.